West Point, Indiana: Education

 West Point residents are served by Tippecanoe School Corporation.
+Residents are zoned to Mintonye Elementary School, Southwestern Middle School, and McCutcheon High School.

 West Point High School, home of the West Point Cadets, was consolidated into Southwestern HS in 1956, along with Shadeland, Romney, Wea & Jackson.
-In 1972, Southwester was consolidated into McCutcheon High School.
+In 1972, Southwestern was consolidated into McCutcheon High School.
 Elementary and middle school students report to Mintonye Elementary School and Southwestern Middle School respectively.